What is solar power?

 Solar thermal converts sunlight into heat (also known as thermal energy), which can be used for a variety of purposes including creating steam to drive an electricity generator.
-This heat energy can also be used to drive a refrigeration cycle to provide solar-based cooling.
+This energy can be used to drive a refrigeration cycle to provide solar-based cooling.

 Solar power in Australia

-ARENA shares knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other’s experiences.
-Our projects capture high-quality quantitative and qualitative data and information, linked with the needs of the market, while respecting our recipients’ commercial and contractual rights.
+We share knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other’s experiences.

 Solar and wind generation exceed household demand in Australia as transition gathers pace.